thruthesky/fireflutter/README.md

 `Deletion of original file` - Don't delete
 `Make resized images public` - yes

 ![resize_image_settings](/doc/img/resize_option_1.png)

 `Cache-Control header for resized images` - "max-age=86400" `Convert image to preferred types` - select `webp` only.

 ![resize_image_settings](/doc/img/resize_option_2.png)

 And choose `backfill` if you have an existing images.

 ![resize_image_settings](/doc/img/resize_option_3.png)

-And choose `backfill` if you have an existing images.

 All other options are on your choice.